 - have a comfortable private space where you’ll be undisturbed

 - turn off any programs on your computer that could reduce your bandwidth or distract with notification sounds

 Zoom have lots of video tutorials about how to use its video conferencing software.

-A bit about me.
 Whenever I do Improv, I feel more alive, creative, playful, spontaneous, energetic and light.
 This supports me in lots of ways as a therapist.
 I think Improv and therapy work both feed and support each other around fluidity, being in the moment, working with stuckness & anxiety and so on.

-I ran two Improv workshops, specifically for therapists, with psychotherapist and actor, Darren Cheek in 2019, within the Relational Spaces community.
+I ran some Improv workshops, specifically for therapists, with therapist and actor, Darren Cheek in 2019, within the Relational Spaces community.

 The first three plays I went to see in London as a kid were Peter Pan, which starred a brilliant, young Mark Rylance, West Side Story and A Midsummer Night’s Dream directed by the amazing Robert LePage – these all taught me that magic on stage is possible!

-I first discovered the delights of Improv during my undergraduate degree program in Drama & American Studies – during an exchange program I did at USM in Maine, USA, in 1997 and my film course at Emerson College in Boston in 1998.
-I’ve been attending improv classes and jams in London and Improv festivals (Edinburgh International Improv Fest and Athens, Greece) since 2015.
+I first discovered the delights of Improv during my undergraduate degree program in Drama & American Studies – during an exchange program I did at USM in Maine, USA, and a film course I did at Emerson College in Boston in 1998.
+I’ve been attending improv classes and jams in London and Improvfestivals (Edinburgh International Improv Fest and Athens, Greece) since 2015.

 07848 013 328